-I am a curious social scientist who studies people's behavior and decision making, and a professor at Harvard Business School.
+I am a curious social scientist who studies people's behavior and decision making, and the Tandon Family Professor of Business Administration at Harvard Business School.

 My Approach to Ethical Systems:

 My work on ethical decision making and the psychology of moral judgment illustrates how even small factors can turn us away from our moral self.
 When and why do ordinary people cross ethical boundaries?
 And how can they routinely engage in dishonest acts without feeling guilty about their behavior?
 Do people cross ethical boundaries only for their own benefit?
 My research addresses these questions in various contexts, using both laboratory and field data.